KxSystems/docs/docs/kb/optane.md

 ### Scale vertically

-Vertical scaling is the prefered method of scaling for most kdb+ applications, as users aim to keep as much hot data as possible close to the CPU.
+Vertical scaling is the preferred method of scaling for most kdb+ applications, as users aim to keep as much hot data as possible close to the CPU.
 If everything would fit in memory, and we could afford it, we’d probably put it there.
 However, traditional memory (DRAM) is expensive